-If you’d like to include other graphics, like a line to separate your words from your logo, go back to the Overlays tab and add them.
+If you’d like to include other graphics, like a line to separate your words from your logo, go back to the Graphics tab and add them.
 We used a rectangle from Geometric, and skinnied it up into a vertical line.

 Unless you want your signature to appear with a filled background behind it, you should make the background transparent, so your design appears to float over the body of your email.
 Click Transparent canvas under Canvas Color in Basic Edits.